Principles of the Remuneration Policy

 Gender Balance & Pay Equity

-Share Plan for Generali Group Employees
+The Share Plan for Group Employees

 People Engagement & Caring

-To enhance our employees’ sense of belonging, making them feel more connected, supported, and closer than ever to their organisation, we commit to improving interaction through regular and active listening.
-This “Listening Strategy” helps us design and take action based on what matters most to our employees.
+To strengthen its employees’ sense of belonging and connection, and make everyone feel supported and close to the organisation, the Group is committed to enhancing interaction through regular and active listening.
+The Listening Strategy supports the design and implementation of actions based on what matters most to employees.

-We continue to maintain a fruitful and open dialogue with the European Works Council (EWC) to support the transformation of our working model, primarily characterised by the implementation of the hybrid way of working.
-Specifically, we have engaged with the EWC in a monitoring phase to evaluate the application of the Joint Declaration on the 'New Sustainable Way of Working in a Next Normal Scenario' one year after its issuance.
+Dedicated moments of sharing with the European Works Council (EWC) representatives are set at various stages along the overall process of implementation of the surveys and the related initiatives and actions.
+The fruitful and open dialogue with the European Works Council (EWC) represents for Generali a key element to support the transformation of our working model, characterised primarily by the adoption of a hybrid and balanced way of working.
+In this regard, we have engaged with the EWC in monitoring the application of the Joint Declaration on the New Sustainable Way of Working in a Next Normal Scenario, issued in February 2023.
 Trust, empowerment, and care for people are key elements highlighted in the declarations defined with the EWC over the years, alongside inclusion, equality, non-discrimination, and the right to disconnect - ensuring a balanced work-life setting for all employees.

 NON-EXECUTIVE DIRECTORS